Skip to main content

 She said she kept going back to Jilin because of her many positive experiences and her connections with the faculty and students.

 "Early on, it became obvious that it wasn’t just teaching, but exchanging active teaching ideas, fostering relationships over dinner or outings, and much more," Basuray said.
-"Not only did I develop long-term relations with teachers, but with students as
+"Not only did I develop long-term relations with teachers, but with

 By Richard LeComte